SadPencil/Router-UDP-NAT-Bug-Tester/README.md

 # Router UDP NAT Bug Tester
 By: Sad Pencil

-This program sends multiple DNS queries in parallel with same UDP sender port, and expected to receive all the answers.
+This program sends multiple DNS queries to `8.8.8.8` in parallel with same UDP sender port, and expected to receive all the answers.
 It is useful to test whether the NAT gateway is buggy and causes DNS lookup timeouts for Linux devices.
 See [Racy conntrack and DNS lookup timeouts](https://www.weave.works/blog/racy-conntrack-and-dns-lookup-timeouts) for technical details.

 ## Compile
 ```bash